Notifications

 - Pending queue capacity 100 (FIFO).
 Older notifications are dropped if the queue fills before a heartbeat consumes it.
 Identical to SMS.

 - Per-app age cap 24h.
-A background sweep on listener bind + after each heartbeat drops records older than 24 hours from the broader store.
+After each successful heartbeat consumption, a sweep drops records older than 24 hours from the broader store.
+There is no separate retention sweep on listener bind.

 - Per-app record cap 50.
 Prevents one chatty app (e.g. a group chat) from monopolising the store.
 Oldest-first eviction.